orombauts/oeunit-test-explorer/README.md

 ### Configuration Issues

-- Use absolute paths for `oeunit.home`
-- Ensure `oeunit.runner` path is relative to `oeunit.home`
+- Ensure OEUnit library is in PROPATH (via `buildPath` in `openedge-project.json` or INI file)
 - Check that database connection strings in `openedge-project.json` are valid
-- Verify the output directory is writable
+- Verify `oeunit.oeargs` are properly formatted

 ### Port Conflicts